-E Summary of Internal Audit work - Evidence Ref Recommendation Action Progress made to date Updated Deadline obtained and seen 2(ii) The Council (including Cabinet and Scrutiny and Overview Committee) should challenge the adequacy of the reserves assessment which should include a risk assessment before approving the budget. ii) In considering future budget reports, Cabinet will assure itself that all risks and liabilities have been properly considered by requesting that the Scrutiny & Overview Committee and the General Purposes and Audit Committee review the adequacy of the strategy and its relationship to the MTFS prior to Cabinet taking a decision.
-From April 2021 Financial Monitoring reports will be provided to Cabinet on a monthly basis to ensure Members have increased oversight on any emerging pressures or movements.
+E Summary of Internal Audit work - Evidence Ref Recommendation Action Progress made to date Updated Deadline obtained and seen the adequacy of the reserves assessment which should include a risk assessment before approving the budget. and liabilities have been properly considered by requesting that the Scrutiny & Overview Committee and the General Purposes and Audit Committee review the adequacy of the strategy and its relationship to the MTFS prior to Cabinet taking a decision. monthly basis to ensure Members have increased oversight on any emerging pressures or movements.
 The 21/22 Budget was reported to Scrutiny on 16th February 2021 and comments were verbally reported to cabinet on 8th March 2021.
-Future year's timescales will need to include time for both this and reference to GPAC and Scrutiny Cross reference to LBC rec 3 as this will form part of the wider Member Development Programme to be developed and agreed COMPLETE It was confirmed that 'Financial Monitoring' reports were provided to Cabinet from April 2021, with the: 'Financial Performance Report - Period 11' report provided on 4 May 2021, 'Financial Performance Report - Month 1' on 7 June 2021, 'Financial Performance Report - Outturn 2020/21' on 12 July 2021, 'Financial Performance Report - Month 2' on 26 July, and the 'Financial Performance Report - Month 3' scheduled for the meeting to be held on 13 September 2021.
+Future year's timescales will need to include time for both this and reference to GPAC and Scrutiny Cross reference to LBC rec 3 as this will form part of the wider Member Development Programme to be developed and agreed 'Financial Performance Report - Period 11' report provided on 4 May 2021, 'Financial Performance Report - Month 1' on 7 June 2021, 'Financial Performance Report - Outturn 2020/21' on 12 July 2021, 'Financial Performance Report - Month 2' on 26 July, and the 'Financial Performance Report - Month 3' scheduled for the meeting to be held on 13 September 2021.
 Examination of the Scrutiny Committee minutes of the meeting held on 16 February 2021 confirmed that the draft 2021/22 budget was reported to this meeting.
 Examination of the 'Budget Report 2021/22' presented to Cabinet on 8 March 2021 confirmed that item 21 reported that the 21/22 draft budget had been reported to the Scrutiny Committee.
-Dates for Scrutiny and GPAC are on the Corporate Forward Plan for the 2023/23 Draft Budget 5(i) The General Purposes and Audit Committee should receive reports on the actions being taken to address the Dedicated Schools Grant deficit and challenge whether i) The Dedicated Schools Grant recovery plan should be presented to General Purposes and Audit Committee and Scrutiny and Overview Committee for review and agreement Reviewed at GPAC 4 March 2021 COMPLETE The minutes of the General Purposes and Audit Committee meeting held on 4 March 2021 are not yet available.
+Dates for Scrutiny and GPAC are on the Corporate Forward Plan for the 2023/23 Draft Budget 5(i) The General Purposes and Audit Committee should receive reports on the actions being taken to address the Dedicated Schools Grant deficit and challenge whether sufficient progress is being made. i) The Dedicated Schools Grant recovery plan should be presented to General Purposes and Audit Committee and Scrutiny and Overview Committee for review and agreement to ensure that it is adequate to meet objectives and timelines that have been set.
+Reviewed at GPAC 4 March 2021 COMPLETE The minutes of the General Purposes and Audit Committee meeting held on 4 March 2021 are not yet available.
 Examination of the agenda for the meeting confirms that item 6 was a paper on the 'Dedicated Schools Grant', but that this was an item for the Committee to 'Note' and not to agree or to challenge.
-However, the 'podcast' of the
+However, the 'podcast' of the meeting clearly evidences that members sought clarification and challenged this item.